jayed-islam/jayed-islam/README.md

 </div>

 <div style="text-align: center; margin-bottom: 20px;">
-  <h2>Welcome to My Portfolio</h2>
+  <h2>Welcome to My GIthub Account</h2>
   <p>
     I am a Full Stack Developer with expertise in creating dynamic and scalable web applications.
-I work with modern technologies like <strong>React</strong>, <strong>Next.js</strong>, and <strong>Node.js</strong>, and I have experience with both MongoDB and SQL databases.
+I work with modern technologies like <strong>React</strong>, <strong>Next.js</strong>, and <strong>Typescript</strong>, and I have experience with both MongoDB and SQL databases.
 My goal is to deliver seamless user experiences and high-performance solutions.
   </p>
   <p>
     Additionally, I am skilled in mobile app development using <strong>Flutter</strong>, enabling me to build cross-platform applications for both Android and iOS.